 - Travel Simple Tips & Tricks For Booking Cheap Flight Tickets In India

 - Finance Rules On Vehicle Insurance Claims On Driving Under The Influence Of Alcohol

 Mustard seeds are the small, round seeds of the mustard plant.
 Mustard seeds are one of the most helpful natural ingredients used on a daily basis.
 They are not only useful in cooking but also are useful for medicinal applications since time immemorial .

-A rich source of nutrients including iron, phosphorous, magnesium, zinc and calcium, mustard seeds possess a phytonutrient called glucosinolate.
+A rich source of nutrients including iron, phosphorous, magnesium, zinc, fibre, magnesium and calcium, mustard seeds possess a phytonutrient called glucosinolate.
 It also contains an amino acid, cysteine, which has antioxidant properties .
-Mustard seeds are used as a flavouring agent, preservative, seasoning in salad dishes, mayonnaise, and dips.
+Mustard seeds are used as a flavouring agent, a preservative, and for seasoning in salad dishes, mayonnaise, and dips.

-From providing muscle pain relief to managing respiratory problems, mustard seeds are extremely beneficial for your overall health .
+From providing muscle pain relief to managing respiratory problems, mustard seeds can be extremely beneficial for your overall health .
 Read on to know the different ways through which mustard seeds can help improve your health.

 Nutritional Value Of Mustard Seeds

 100 grams of the seeds contain 508 calories of energy and 36.24 g fat.
 The remaining nutrients in 100 grams of mustard seeds are as follows :